ytrepus/talent-tracker/README.md

 ## Application structure
 This is a monolithic app.
 This use case is not complex enough to need microservices.
 Future feature requests might necessitate it but for now monolith all the way.
+It's designed as a prototype tool to see if data analysis can be more effectively carried out via a database rather than a spreadsheet.

+Implementing a web-based interface significantly limits the reports that can be run.
+Each one has to be coded by hand, adding significant extra friction.
+However, for this prototype, teaching the team using this tool SQL would be poor # value for money.

 It uses
 - sqlalchemy for the Models